Bercik1337/rt-auto-install/README.md

-# Rtorrent + Rutorrent Auto Install Script by Bercik
+# Rtorrent + Rutorrent Auto Install Script by me, a modified version of Bercik's scipt what is a modified version of Kerwood's script
 ### Modern script for automatic rtorrent, rutorrent installation under Linux.
 	Makes your system seedbox ready in minutes!